stephenhky/PyShortTextCategorization/docs/tutorial_metrics.rst

 In the above section of edit distance, the Jaccard score was calculated by considering soft membership using spelling.
 However, we can also compute the soft membership by cosine similarity with

+>>> from src.shorttext import load_word2vec_model
+>>> wvmodel = load_word2vec_model('/path/to/model_file.bin')
+>>> from shorttext.metrics.embedfuzzy import jaccardscore_sents

+For example, the number of words between the set containing 'doctor' and that containing 'physician' is 0.78060223420956831 (according to Google model), and therefore the Jaccard score is using spelling.
+However, we can also compute the soft membership by cosine similarity with

+>>> from src.shorttext import load_word2vec_model
+>>> wvmodel = load_word2vec_model('/path/to/model_file.bin')
+>>> from shorttext.metrics.embedfuzzy import jaccardscore_sents

+For example, the number of words between the set containing 'doctor' and that containing 'physician' is 0.78060223420956831 (according to Google model), and therefore the Jaccard score is using spelling.
+However, we can also compute the soft membership by cosine similarity with

+>>> from src.shorttext import load_word2vec_model
+>>> wvmodel = load_word2vec_model('/path/to/model_file.bin')
+>>> from shorttext.metrics.embedfuzzy import jaccardscore_sents

+For example, the number of words between the set containing 'doctor' and that containing 'physician' is 0.78060223420956831 (according to Google model), and therefore the Jaccard score is using spelling.
+However, we can also compute the soft membership by cosine similarity with

+>>> from src.shorttext import load_word2vec_model
+>>> wvmodel = load_word2vec_model('/path/to/model_file.bin')
+>>> from shorttext.metrics.embedfuzzy import jaccardscore_sents

+For example, the number of words between the set containing 'doctor' and that containing 'physician' is 0.78060223420956831 (according to Google model), and therefore the Jaccard score is using spelling.
+However, we can also compute the soft membership by cosine similarity with

+>>> from src.shorttext import load_word2vec_model
+>>> wvmodel = load_word2vec_model('/path/to/model_file.bin')
+>>> from shorttext.metrics.embedfuzzy import jaccardscore_sents

+For example, the number of words between the set containing 'doctor' and that containing 'physician' is 0.78060223420956831 (according to Google model), and therefore the Jaccard score is using spelling.
+However, we can also compute the soft membership by cosine similarity with

+>>> from src.shorttext import load_word2vec_model
+>>> wvmodel = load_word2vec_model('/path/to/model_file.bin')
+>>> from shorttext.metrics.embedfuzzy import jaccardscore_sents

+For example, the number of words between the set containing 'doctor' and that containing 'physician' is 0.78060223420956831 (according to Google model), and therefore the Jaccard score is using spelling.
+However, we can also compute the soft membership by cosine similarity with

 >>> from shorttext.utils import load_word2vec_model
 >>> wvmodel = load_word2vec_model('/path/to/model_file.bin')
 >>> from shorttext.metrics.embedfuzzy import jaccardscore_sents